a rather longer post for me but I think you might find some of it interesting!!!

 Cybele of the dune mouse’s alter ego- once upon a time she emerged from the shadows but only during the madness of the Sirocco winds.
 She is back to seclusion now.

-a gathering of the northern clan and the cheeky descendants of Helena
+and here we have a gathering of the northern clan and the cheeky descendants of Helena

 subclad: sub group